-fixing different trading or position limits for different futures contracts, different delivery periods, or for different days remaining until the last day of trading in a futures contract; or exempting transactions under this section.
+(a) fixing different trading or' position limits for different. futures contracts, different delivery periods, or for different days remaining until the last day of trading in a futures contract; or

+(b) exempting transactions under this section.

-16. Suspension or cancellation of futures exchange licence.- (1) The Commission may, by notice in writing served on the futures exchange,-
+16. Suspension or cancellation of futures exchange licence-{1}

+The Commission may, by notice in writing served on the futures exchange,-

-suspend the licence granted under this Act with effect from the date specified in the notice for such period as may be specified in the notice; or supersede the governing body or other authority of the futures exchange; or suspend or remove the director or officer from his office, or suspend or remove a TRE certificate holder from futures exchanges; or cancel a futures exchange licence granted under this Act with effect from the date specified in the notice if the futures exchange-
+(a) suspend the licence granted under this Act with effect from the date specified in the notice for such period as may be specified in the notice; or ceases to comply with the eligibility conditions specified in section 4;

+- (b) supercede the governing body or other authority of the futures exchange; or - (c) suspend or remove the director or officer from his office, or suspend or remove a TRE certificate holder from futures exchanges; or - (d) cancel a futures exchange licence granted under this Act with effect from the date specified in the notice if the futures exchange-